ghonoz/ghonoz/README.md

 - I am a 3° year undergraduate Statistics at State University of Maringá
-- Currently focused on Machine Learning and Inference subjects
+- Focused on Machine Learning and Inference subjects
+- Currently working with R
 - You can reach me via Email: gabrielrubinho05@gmail.com